Starbucks Worker Quits Job After Manager Asks Her To Reschedule Putting Her Dog Down

 It just doesn't make sense.

-The idea of finding your cover has always been crazy to me, and now I've seen a perfect example of why it makes no sense.
+The idea of finding your own cover has always been crazy to me, and now I've seen a perfect example of why it makes no sense.
 It's just a way to put the responsibility on you so they can't be blamed for understaffing.

-How do you feel about this situation, would you have done the same as the worker?
+How do you feel about this situation?
+Would you have done the same as the worker?

 To navigate the emotional landscape surrounding pet loss, pet owners can benefit from journaling their thoughts and feelings.
 Writing about their experiences can provide a therapeutic outlet, helping to clarify emotions and facilitate healing.